Alexvc23/cli-env/README.md

 ```
 TypeError: warn() missing 1 required keyword-only argument: 'stacklevel'
 ```

+**Cause:** Incompatible or missing Python packages in the environment.

-then verify that your `requirements.txt` is up to date and that your Notebook and traitlets versions are pinned as follows:
+**Solution:** Ensure your `requirements.txt` is up to date and that your Notebook and traitlets versions are pinned as follows:
 - `notebook==6.5.6`
 - `traitlets==5.9.0`